Brilliant Corners

-Brilliant Corners is a 1957 studio album by American jazz pianist Thelonious Monk.
+Brilliant Corners is a 1957 studio album by the American jazz pianist Thelonious Monk.
 It was his third album for Riverside Records, and his first on the label to include his own compositions.

 Recording

 Brilliant Corners was recorded across three sessions in October and December 1956 with two different quintets.
 "Ba-lue Bolivar Ba-lues-Are" and "Pannonica", the latter featuring Monk playing celesta, were recorded on October 9 with saxophonists Ernie Henry and Sonny Rollins, bassist Oscar Pettiford, and drummer Max Roach.
 The former composition was titled as a phonetic rendering of Monk's exaggerated pronunciation of "Blue Bolivar Blues"; this referred to the Bolivar Hotel in Manhattan, where heiress and jazz patron Pannonica de Koenigswarter resided.

 On October 15, Monk attempted to record the title track with the same band during a four-hour session.
 The complexity of the composition became a challenge for the band, who attempted twenty-five takes, and Henry and Pettiford became upset with Monk.
 Monk tried to make the recording easier for Henry by not playing during his solo.
 During one of the takes, producer Orrin Keepnews and others in the control room could not hear Pettiford's playing; they checked the microphone on his bass to see if it was broken, but ultimately realized that he was pantomiming.
 As no single take was completed, Keepnews edited the album version together from multiple takes.

 "Bemsha Swing" was recorded on December 7, with Paul Chambers replacing Pettiford on bass and trumpeter Clark Terry replacing Henry; Monk recorded a solo piano version of "I Surrender Dear" on the same day.